 Led by Rutgers University, a consortium of 14 shellfish geneticists from 12 East Coast universities and government agencies has won a five-year, $4.4 million grant funded by NOAA Fisheries through the Atlantic States Marine Fisheries Commission to develop new tools to accelerate selective breeding to support oyster aquaculture.

 Ximing Guo, distinguished professor and renowned shellfish geneticist at Rutgers Haskin Shellfish Research Laboratory, is the lead principal investigator for the project, which will advance the pace of genetic improvement by identifying genes responsible for desirable traits, such as disease tolerance.
-Improved broodstock will then be made available to commercial hatcheries thereby sustaining the rapidly-expanding $90 million enterprise of farming eastern oysters, Crassostrea virginica, along the East Coast.
+Improved broodstock will then be made available to commercial hatcheries, thereby sustaining the rapidly expanding $90 million enterprise of farming eastern oysters, Crassostrea virginica, along the East Coast.

+Despite the already significant benefits that breeding has brought to domesticated eastern oysters, there is much more room for improvement, as evidenced by animal and crop improvements in agriculture.
 The improvement of traits for the eastern oyster, however, is a regional endeavor.
 With a native range from Atlantic Canada through the Gulf of Mexico, eastern oysters display clear physiological differences among regions.

 According to Guo, several years ago consortium scientists were able to sequence the oyster genome, providing new tools to make direct associations between the genetic code and important traits.

-“The team will develop a tool called a “SNP chip” to detect variations across the genome, and through a process called genomic selection, these genetic markers will help identify the best performing oysters,” he added.
+“The team will develop a tool called a “SNP chip” to detect variations across the genome, and through a process called genomic selection, these genetic markers will help identify the best performing oysters,” he adds.